axtk/transient-state/README.md

 + </TransientStateProvider>
 ```

-🔹 Setting a custom initial action state (which is empty by default):
+🔹 Setting a custom initial action state (which is fully optional):

 ```diff
 + const initialState = {